mohith-sakthivel/rainbow_dqn/README.md

     - tqdm (optional)
     - tensorboard (optional)
     - matplotlib (optional)

+## Description

+Deep Q-Learning Network (DQN) [2] is one of the most popular deep reinforcement learning algorithms.
+It is an off-policy learning algorithm that is highly sample efficient.
+Over the years, many improvements were proposed to improve the performance of DQN.
+Of the many extensions available for the DQN algorithm, some popular enhancements were combined by the DeepMind team and presented as the Rainbow DQN algorithm.
+These imporvements were found to be mostly orthogonal, with each component contributing to various degrees.

+The six add-ons to the base DQN algorithm in the Rainbow version are

+    1. Double Q-Learning

+    2. Prioritized Experience Replay

+    3. Dueling Networks

+    4. Multi-step (n-step) Learning

+    5. Distributional Value Learning

+    6. Noisy Networks

+### 1. Double Q-learning
+DQN introduced the concept of using of two different networks - a policy network for action selection and a target network for bootsrapping values during learning.
+This helped to improve stability and thereby avoid oscillations.
+DQN suffered from an over-estimation bias as the target network always bootstraps with the maximum next state-action value.
+Hence some noise in the target estimation is sufficient to make the algorithm over-optimiistic.

+Van Hassalt et. al [3] introduced a method to alleviate this effect by decoupling the argmax selection and state-action value calculation through the use of two different networks.
+The policy network is used for maximum action value selection and the target network is used for bootstrapping the selected state-action pair values.

+### 2. Prioritized Experience Replay
+Prioritized experience replay is a crucial part of DQN.
+It provides stability by breaking correlations in the agent's experience.
+The transitions expereienced by the agent is stored in a buffer.
+A mini-batch is sampled from this buffer uniformly and is used at each learning step.
+Thus older experience, which is likely to be different from the observations encountered during current policy, is also available for learning.
+This breaks the correlations and provides a rich and diverse experience to learn from.

+A suggested by Silver et al. in [1] some experiences have more prospect for potential learning.
+Better performance can be obtained by prioritizing transitions with greater learning potential.
+The td-error of the transition is a readily available proxy for the learning potential metric.
+Schaul et al. [4] proposed a proportial method and a rank based method to achieve this prioritizing.
+Though the rainbow paper uses the proportional variant, this implementation uses the rank based variant as it is less sensitive to outliers.
+An effective implementation of the prioritized queue is necessary to avoid excessive computational overhead.
+The priority queue is implemented here using a Binary Search Tree (BST).

+### 3. Dueling Networks
+Wang et al. [5] showed that that the performance of DQN can be improved by decoupling the value estimation and advantage estimation.
+This dueling architecture has a shared layer of networks followed by two separate streams - one for estimating state value and another for the action advantag.
+These two streams are again combined to compute the state-action values.
+This allows for better generalization across actions

+### 4. MultiStep Learning
+Bootstrapping over multiple time steps has always been an effective technique in temporal difference learning [6].
+Mnih et al. [7] in their famous A3C paper proposed the idea of using multistep learning in Deep Reinforcement Learning algorithms like DQN.
+The n-step variants generally lead to faster learning.
+Most common choices of n are in the range 3-5.

+### 5. Distributional Value Learning
+Reinforcement learning literature has predominantly focussed on learning an estimate of the expectation of the return.
+However, Bellemare et al. [8] showed that learning a distribution rather than a fixed return provides better stability particularly when using funtion approximation.
+Hence here, the action-value function is approximated as a factorized probability distribution.

+### 6. Noisy Networks
+Achieving a directed exploration strategy is not very straightforward with Neural Networks.
+The most common exploration policy - epsilon greedy, is quite inefficient as the exploration is random.
+Fortunato et al. [9] introduced NosiyNets which have a parameteric noise variable embedded into their layers.
+This induced stochasticity proves to be an effective exploration strategy over the traditional methods.
+This implementation uses Noisy Linear layers with factorized gaussion noise.

 ## Citation
 1. Matteo Hessel, Joseph Modayil, Hado van Hasselt, Tom Schaul, Georg Ostrovski, Will Dabney, Dan Horgan, Bilal Piot, Mohammad Azar, David Silver.
 Rainbow: Combining Improvements in Deep Reinforcement Learning. arXiv preprint arXiv:1710.02298, 2017.